Communal Lands of Froxán

 Established in 2018 in Froxán, Fundación Montescola (the words “monte” (mountain/forest) and “escola” (school) together), is a local non-profit organization dedicated to community conservation and the defense of nature.
 Montescola has developed a unique hands-on approach to ecosystem restoration involving thousands of volunteers, schools, and communities.

-The 100-hectare Froxán Common Woodlands is directly cared for by the families who lived in the village for centuries.
-After decades of state control and environmental degradation, the community regained rights over these ancestral lands and has self-managed the Commons since 2012.
-Their restoration and conservation efforts gained international recognition in 2017 when the UN Environment Programme listed Froxán as Spain's first ICCA (Indigenous and Community Conserved Area), establishing it as a model for community-led conservation.
+The Froxán Common Woodlands is a territory of 100 hectares that is cared for directly by the families that live in this village, often tracing their roots back centuries.
+After regaining community rights over these ancestral lands, after decades of state control and environmental degradation, the Commons has been fully self-managed by the Community since 2012.
+The efforts to restore and conserve these lands were acknowledged in 2017 by the UN Environment Programme, listing Froxán as the first ICCA (Indigenous and Community Conserved Areas) in Spain.
+Froxán has since become a model for community-led conservation.

-This film chronicles the community's ongoing, years-long mission to restore biodiversity to their lands by replacing invasive pine, acacia, and eucalyptus plantations with native species like chestnuts, Common Alder, European Ash, Bay Laurel, Common Oak, and Pyrenean Oak, and by revitalizing degraded peat wetlands.
+This film follows the community as they continue a years-long mission to revive and restore biodiversity in their lands by replacing invasive pine, acacia and eucalyptus plantations with native species such as chestnuts, European Alder, European Ash, Laurel, Oak and Spanish Oak as well as restoring degraded peat wetlands.

 CREATE CHANGE WITH US